Edinburgh: Day 4

 Rosslyn Chapel

-Standing in the chapel, you’ll see some of the most intricate stone carvings anywhere in the world.
-Our guide’s required little volume as the harmonics allow her to speak in normal tones and carried throughout the chapel.
+Our guide required little volume as the harmonics allowed her to speak in normal tones and carried throughout the chapel.
+(Even though Karen thought she must have a microphone.)
 The inside had been restored, and to my disappointment photographs were NOT allowed.

 Pentland Hike